Our School App Stay connected on the go...

 A member of the Governing body, appointed as SEND governor to regularly review SEND, although the Governing body as a whole is responsible for making provision for students with special educational needs and/or disabilities.

-Information on where the Local Authority’s Local Offer can be found at https://www.bristol.gov.uk/web/bristol-local-offer/home
+Information on where the Local Authority’s Local Offer can be found is detailed here: https://www.bristol.gov.uk/web/bristol-local-offer/home

 A voluntary service where you can find information about SEND and advice and support for parents, children and young people.